About NKJT

 Mia Modig, executive manager – mia.modig@nationellkvinnojour.se

-Felicia Ferreira, curator – felicia@nationellkvinnojour.se
+Felicia Ferreira, counselor – felicia@nationellkvinnojour.se